apache/storm-site/_posts/2013-12-08-storm090-released.md

 Improved Windows Support
 ------------------------
-In previous versions, running Storm on Microsoft Windows required installing third-party binaries (0MQ), modifying Storm's source, and adding Windows-specific scripts.
-With the addition of the platform-independent Netty transport, as well as numerous enhancements to make Storm more platform-independent, running Storm on Windows is easier than ever.
+In previous versions, running Apache Storm on Microsoft Windows required installing third-party binaries (0MQ), modifying Apache Storm's source, and adding Windows-specific scripts.
+With the addition of the platform-independent Netty transport, as well as numerous enhancements to make Apache Storm more platform-independent, running Apache Storm on Windows is easier than ever.

 Security Improvements
 ---------------------
 Security, Authentication, and Authorization have been and will continue to be important focus areas for upcoming features.
-Storm 0.9.0 introduces an API for pluggable tuple serialization and a blowfish encryption based implementation for encrypting tuple data for sensitive use cases.
+Apache Storm 0.9.0 introduces an API for pluggable tuple serialization and a blowfish encryption based implementation for encrypting tuple data for sensitive use cases.

 API Compatibility and Upgrading
 -------------------------------
-For most Storm topology developers, upgrading to 0.9.0 is simply a matter of updating the [dependency](https://clojars.org/storm).
-Storm's core API has changed very little since the 0.8.2 release.
+For most Apache Storm topology developers, upgrading to 0.9.0 is simply a matter of updating the [dependency](https://clojars.org/storm).
+Apache Storm's core API has changed very little since the 0.8.2 release.

-On the devops side, when upgrading to a new Storm release, it is safest to clear any existing state (Zookeeper, `storm.local.dir`), prior to upgrading.
+On the devops side, when upgrading to a new Apache Storm release, it is safest to clear any existing state (Zookeeper, `storm.local.dir`), prior to upgrading.

 Logging Changes
 ---------------
 Another important change in 0.9.0 has to do with logging.
-Storm has largely switched over to the [slf4j API](http://www.slf4j.org) (backed by a [logback](http://logback.qos.ch) logger implementation).
-Some Storm dependencies rely on the log4j API, so Storm currently depends on [log4j-over-slf4j](http://www.slf4j.org/legacy.html#log4j-over-slf4j).
+Apache Storm has largely switched over to the [slf4j API](http://www.slf4j.org) (backed by a [logback](http://logback.qos.ch) logger implementation).
+Some Apache Storm dependencies rely on the log4j API, so Apache Storm currently depends on [log4j-over-slf4j](http://www.slf4j.org/legacy.html#log4j-over-slf4j).

 These changes have implications for existing topologies and topology components that use the log4j API.

-In general, and when possible, Storm topologies and topology components should use the [slf4j API](http://www.slf4j.org) for logging.
+In general, and when possible, Apache Storm topologies and topology components should use the [slf4j API](http://www.slf4j.org) for logging.

 Thanks
 ------
-Special thanks are due to all those who have contributed to Storm -- whether through direct code contributions, documentation, bug reports, or helping other users on the mailing lists.
+Special thanks are due to all those who have contributed to Apache Storm -- whether through direct code contributions, documentation, bug reports, or helping other users on the mailing lists.
 Your efforts are much appreciated.

 Changelog